Tail (Unix): Implementations

-Inotail is a deprecated implementation of inotify kernel interface.
-The early implementation of tail polled every second to see if new data can be displayed, as tail implemented inotifiy kernel interface Inotail become deprecated and it is not longer maintained.
-Inotail used the Linux kernel's inotify-interface introduced in version 2.6.13 in August 2005 so that it only checks for new data when there really is some.
+Inotail was an implementation using the inotify Linux kernel interface (introduced in version 2.6.13 in August 2005) to check whether new data is available instead of polling every second, as the original tail did.
+However, newer versions of tail also started using inotifiy when possible, so Inotail became deprecated and is not longer maintained.

 MultiTail not only displays logfiles in colors, it can also merge, filter, scrollback and split a terminal window into subwindows.
 It is more or less a combination of tail, sed, watch, CCZE/pctail, grep, diff, Beeper and others.